aqaPayam/NakhBot/docs/domain/04-relationships.md

 * Liked By unlock expires according to configured unlock duration.
 * If a Liked By unlock expires and the Like is still actionable, the card returns to locked state and may be unlocked again.
 * Expired FeatureUnlock records remain as payment/audit history.
+* This historical retention applies only while the account has not been permanently deleted; account deletion follows the separate deletion-retention rules and does not preserve FeatureUnlock as restorable product history.
 * Nakh senders do not appear in Liked By and are not unlocked through this relationship.

 ### Liked By derived view